Three Dems skip GTC special meeting

 “Their role isn’t to serve me directly, or to serve the board directly.
 Their mission is to serve BATA and the community,” Walter said.

-BATA has an $11.7 million budget, Nelson said and he feels it's his duty as an elected official to protect the interests of the taxpayer.
+BATA has an $11.7 million budget, Nelson said, adding that he feels it’s his duty as an elected official to protect the interests of the taxpayers.

 BATA’s revenues come from a voted millage, fares and federal and state dollars.
 It does not get any money from the county.